 A diet that avoids “FODMAPs” is known as a low FODMAP diet.
 Because research groups from all over the world have shown improvement in IBS symptoms, the low FODMAP diet is now recommended as a first dietary treatment choice for people diagnosed with IBS.

 Check out this quick guide that differentiates between the high and low FODMAP foods.

-How A Low FODMAP Diet Works
+How Does a Low FODMAP Diet Work?

 The time for avoiding FODMAPs varies for different people, but the time should be long enough for it to be apparent whether the low FODMAP is helping with your IBS symptoms.
 It can be as short as 1-2 weeks when you start to notice an improvement in symptoms; for others, it may take a few weeks longer.